sealedsins/torei/content/index.md

 Wiki

 #content
 Discover the secrets of Torei and delve into its intriguing culture with Encyclopedia of Torei.
-Explore the fascinating history of this distant planet, learn about its unique fashion and institutions, and immerse yourself in a world without restrictions or limitations.
+Explore the fascinating history of this distant planet, learn about its unique fashion and institutions, and immerse yourself in a enigmatic world where everything is possible.
 ::

 ::wiki-featured{to="/stories" icon="fa-solid fa-book"}